Successive Cancellation Ordered Search Decoding of Modified $\boldsymbol{G}_N$-Coset Codes: Preliminaries

 \subsubsection{Sequential Decoding}

-We review two sequential decoding algorithms, namely \ac{SCS} decoding~\cite{NC12,miloslavskaya2014sequential,trifonov2018score} and \ac{SC-Fano} decoding~\cite{jeong2019sc,arikan2019sequential}.
+We review two sequential decoding algorithms, namely \ac{SCS} decoding~\cite{NC12:seq,miloslavskaya2014sequential,trifonov2018score} and \ac{SC-Fano} decoding~\cite{jeong2019sc,arikan2019sequential}.

-\ac{SCS} decoding stores the $L$ most reliable paths (possibly) with different lengths and discards the rest whenever the stack is full.
+\ac{SCS} decoding stores the $\edd{D}$ most reliable paths (possibly) with different lengths and discards the rest whenever the stack is full.
 At each iteration, the decoder selects the most reliable path and creates two possible decoding paths based on this path.
-The winning word is declared once a path length becomes $N$. \ac{SC-Fano} decoding deploys a Fano search \cite{fano1963heuristic} that allows backward movement in the decoding tree and that uses a dynamic threshold.
+The winning word is declared once a path length becomes $N$. \edd{To limit its worst-case complexity similar to that of \ac{SCL} decoding with list size $L$, the decoding is limited to have at most $L$ visits each node in the decoding tree, which is finished in at most $LN$ node-visits.} \ac{SC-Fano} decoding deploys a Fano search \cite{fano1963heuristic} that allows backward movement in the decoding tree and that uses a dynamic threshold.
 The dynamic threshold is initialized as $T=0$.
 During the Fano search, if one cannot find a path with score less than $T$ then the dynamic threshold is updated to $T+\Delta$, where $\Delta$ is called the threshold spacing and controls the performance vs. complexity tradeoff.

 Sequential decoding compares paths of different lengths.
-However, the probabilities $P_{U^i|Y^N}\left(v^i|y^N\right)$, $v^i\in\{0,1\}^i$, cannot capture the effect of the path's length.
-A new score is introduced in~\cite{trifonov2018score,jeong2019sc} to account for the expected error rate of the future bits as
+The probabilities $P_{U^i|Y^N}\left(v^i|y^N\right)$, $v^i\in\{0,1\}^i$, however, cannot capture the effect of the path's length.
+A new score is introduced in\ed{~\cite{TM13} and used in~\cite{jeong2019sc}} to account for the expected error rate of the future bits as

 where $p_{j}$ is the probability of the event that the first bit error occurred for $u_j$ in \ac{SC} decoding.
-The probabilities $p_{i}$ can be computed via Monte Carlo simulation\cite{stolte2002rekursive,arikan2009channel} or they can be approximated via density evolution\cite{Mori:2009SIT} offline.
+The probabilities $p_{i}$ can be computed via Monte Carlo simulation\edddd{s}\cite{stolte2002rekursive,arikan2009channel} or they can be approximated via density evolution\cite{Mori:2009SIT} offline.
 In the following, one may generalize the score as

 where $b_i$ is called a bias term.
 We discuss in Section~\ref{sec:bias} how the bias term affects the proposed decoding algorithm.